metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 - `agent` (Attributes) Agent configuration for flows extraction. (see [below for nested schema](#nestedatt--spec--agent))
 - `console_plugin` (Attributes) 'consolePlugin' defines the settings related to the OpenShift Console plugin, when available. (see [below for nested schema](#nestedatt--spec--console_plugin))
 - `deployment_model` (String) 'deploymentModel' defines the desired type of deployment for flow processing.
-Possible values are:<br>- 'Direct' (default) to make the flow processor listening directly from the agents.<br>- 'Kafka' to make flows sent to a Kafka pipeline before consumption by the processor.<br>Kafka can provide better scalability, resiliency, and high availability (for more details, see https://www.redhat.com/en/topics/integration/what-is-apache-kafka).
+Possible values are:<br>- 'Direct' (default) to make the flow processor listen directly from the agents.<br>- 'Kafka' to make flows sent to a Kafka pipeline before consumption by the processor.<br>Kafka can provide better scalability, resiliency, and high availability (for more details, see https://www.redhat.com/en/topics/integration/what-is-apache-kafka).
 - `exporters` (Attributes List) 'exporters' define additional optional exporters for custom consumption or storage. (see [below for nested schema](#nestedatt--spec--exporters))
 - `kafka` (Attributes) Kafka configuration, allowing to use Kafka as a broker as part of the flow collection pipeline.
 Available when the 'spec.deploymentModel' is 'Kafka'. (see [below for nested schema](#nestedatt--spec--kafka))
 - `loki` (Attributes) 'loki', the flow store, client settings. (see [below for nested schema](#nestedatt--spec--loki))